Hissp Primer#

 'Say "Cheese!"\\n\\u263a'

-If you do want the escapes, the solution, of course, is to put a Python string literal in the fragment (making it a fragment of Python code) and then not quote it.
-This is another way to make strings from fragments.
+If you do want the escapes, the solution, of course, is to not quote it and put a Python string literal (a Python fragment) in the fragment token.
+This is another way to make strings using fragments.

 #> |"Say \"Cheese!\"\n\u263a"| ; There is a reason we used double quotes.